restatedev/documentation/docs/services/sdk/service-communication.md

 </TabItem>
 <TabItem value="java" label="Java">

-To do request-response calls, use the gRPC client implementation supplied via the generated Protobuf code.
+You can do request-response calls via `ctx.call` by supplying it with the gRPC method descriptor and request, by using the generated Protobuf code.
 In this example, the `Greet` function requires a `Request` Protobuf message as input with a single `name` parameter.

 ```java